open-telemetry/opentelemetry-collector-contrib/processor/logdedupprocessor/README.md

 ```

-### Example Config with Condition
+### Example Config with Conditions
-The following config is an example configuration that only performs the deduping process on telemetry where Attribute "ID" equals 1:
+The following config is an example configuration that only performs the deduping process on telemetry where Attribute `ID` equals `1` OR where Resource Attribute `service.name` equals `my-service`:

 ```yaml
 receivers: